 Experts say that a healthy savings amount is about six times your monthly operational costs.

 Unfortunately, the JPMorgan Chase Institute says that half of all small businesses have cash reserves equal to less than a month’s expenses.
-About 25% have a cash buffer equal to fewer than 13 days of expenses.
+About 25 percent have a cash buffer equal to fewer than 13 days of expenses.

-If six months seems unrealistic, aim for at least three times your basic operating costs.
-Make sure you put aside a portion of your profits every month, even when times are hard until you have a sufficient amount saved up.
+If six months of savings seems unrealistic, aim for at least three times your basic operating costs.
+Put aside a portion of your profits every month, even when times are hard, until you have a sufficient amount saved up.

 Business owners frequently make the mistake of draining their coffers to purchase major resources instead of getting financing.
 Even if you’re not feeling the crunch right now and are confident that dipping into your cash reserves won’t hurt, think about what will happen if you wind up short on cash because of a crisis or a sudden revenue shortfall.

-But pay off debt as soon as possible
+9. Pay off debt as soon as possible.

-The sooner you pay off debt, the less you have to pay in interest and the less cash flowing out of your account every month.
+The sooner you pay off debt, the less you pay in interest — and the less cash flowing out of your account every month.
 Try to pay off debt whenever you have a cash surplus, such as during your peak sales periods.

 A key part of effective cash flow management is learning how to analyze your cash flow.
 Managing your cash flow means knowing when money enters your account when it leaves your account, what you can do to get cash faster, and how to control your spending to avoid issues.

-Every month (or a week, if you’re diligent), go through your cash flow statements to figure out how money is flowing in and out of your business.
+Every month (or week, if you’re diligent), go through your cash flow statements to figure out how money is flowing in and out of your business.
 The more you do this, the more you’ll learn from it.
-When you understand your cash flow, you're able to identify patterns and spot opportunities for increasing your income and avoiding a cash flow crunch.
+When you understand your cash flow, you’ll be able to identify patterns and spot opportunities for increasing your income and avoiding a cash flow crunch.

 Analyzing your cash flow statements should be a regular part of your routine.
-Accounting software like QuickBooks and Xero make it easy to do this.
+Accounting software like QuickBooks and Xero make this easy to do.
 These tools also keep your data safe in the cloud so that you can manage your business finances wherever you are.

 Cash flow management isn’t easy, but it shouldn’t be a burden either.
 If you’re struggling to track your cash flow, or if you just don’t have the patience for the nitty-gritty of accounting, hire someone to assist you.
-A bookkeeper can review your sales and expenses, and generate cash flow statements for your review.
+A bookkeeper can review your sales and expenses, and generate cash flow statements for you to look over.

-Whether you do it all yourself or hire someone to do the heavy lifting, the important thing is to give cashflow management the attention it deserves.
+Whether you do all the heavy lifting yourself or hire someone to do it for you, give your cash flow management the attention it deserves.